ebzzry/ebzzry.github.io/en/src/ugarit.md

 Ugarit is a classic example of a tool, that requires minimal setup and configuration, but is used many times.
 That, once the initial tinkering is done, all you need to do is reuse the tool.
-But that isn’t Ugarit’s main strength — it is the almost unholy marriage, of convenience and security.
+But that isn’t Ugarit’s main strength—it is the almost unholy marriage, of convenience and security.

 Most, if not all the time, convenience is inversely proportional to security.
 That is, the more convenient something is, the less secure it is.
 With Ugarit, creating and managing backups is as